DHTMLX/docs-spreadsheet/docs/number_formatting_guide.md

 ## Supported number formats

-There are 4 number formats your can apply to format numeric values of cells:
+There are several number formats you can apply to format numeric values of cells:

 <table class="webixdoc_links">
 	<tbody>